vinc3m1/RoundedImageView/README.md

 * Borders (with Colors and ColorStateLists)
 * Ovals and Circles
 * All `ScaleType`s
-  * Borders are drawn at view edge, not bitmap edge.
+  * Borders are drawn at view edge, not bitmap edge
   * Except on edges where the bitmap is smaller than the view
   * Borders are **not** scaled up/down with the image (correct width and radius are maintained)
 * Anti-aliasing
 * Transparent backgrounds
 * Hardware acceleration
 * Support for LayerDrawables (including TransitionDrawables)
+* TileModes for repeating drawables

 Gradle